GuptaAman777/guptaaman777/README.md

-# Alvanheim Website
+# GuptaAman777 Website

-Alvanheim is a dynamic, responsive website for a dedicated scanlation group.
+GuptaAman777 is a dynamic, responsive website for a dedicated scanlation group.
 Our platform delivers high-quality translations of manga and manhwa, featuring dynamic content loading for comics, latest chapter releases, and team member profiles—all built with modern web standards.

 ---